0cjs/sedoc/linux/video.md

 ### OBS Streaming

-To use the virtual camera for output you need the [V4l2loopback] module started in your kernel.
-It does not create a virtual camera by default;
+To use the virtual camera for output you need the [V4l2loopback] module started in your kernel, and you probably also want v4l-utils:

+    sudo apt install v4l2loopback-dkms v4l-utils
+    #   Reboot so new module can take effect.

-`modprobe` with parameters is used to do this.
+It does not create a virtual camera by default; `modprobe` with parameters is used to do this.
 Set up the virtual camera before starting OBS as it will otherwise try to use [polkit] to run modprobe to create the device, and fail to auth (on my system, anyway).

     sudo modprobe v4l2loopback \
         video_nr=9 card_label=Video-Loopback exclusive_caps=1